Specicount/Specicount/STRUCTURE.md

 The *require_once* keyword is used to include files, so you can pretty easily see what includes what.

 # More info
 More information for crap can be found on Google Drive (hopefully is shared with you).
-Predominatly have a look at the stuff in the *Software Documentation* folder.
+Predominantly have a look at the stuff in the *Software Documentation* folder.